wendyzzzw/TransE-Pytorch/README.md

 # TransE-Pytorch
 An implementation of TransE[1] in Pytorch.

-Test results with default parameter:
+Test results with default parameters:

         -----Result of Link Prediction (Raw)-----
       |  Mean Rank  |  Filter@10  |